asmusskar/ALVA/README.md

 <img src="images/bessel1.png" width="75%">
 </div>
 <p>
  <b>Figure 4:</b> Visualisation of numerical parameters, i.e., Bessel function zero points 'N' and Gauss points 'n' for solving the inverse Hankel transform.
 In the Figure a Bessel function of the first kind of order zero is plotted with 'N'='n'=5.
-Zero points are shown as red circles, and Gauss points as blue and green circles for the first interval and second interval, respectively.
+Zero points are shown as red circles, and Gauss points as blue and green circles for the first and second interval, respectively.
 </p>

 ```